 Saturday April 29th – National Coal Mining Museum for England, Wakefield

-Saturday May 13th – Golden Ball, York
+Saturday May 13th – Golden Balls at the Golden Ball, York

 May is Yorkshire Geology Month, and on Saturday May 13th, I will be running a free rock and fossil roadshow at The Golden Ball public house in York, where I am a member of the co-operative, from 2pm to 4pm.
 I will bring in some of my favourite fossils, but you are very welcome to bring your own discoveries along too.
 Especially if you’ve got a golden ball…